rudiantoni/devops/postgres/15/README.md

 ## Other examples

-Since this image is based on the postgres:15 docker official image, you can specify all the environment variables that the official image uses:
+Since this image is based on the PostgreSQL official image, you can specify all the environment variables that the official one uses:

 - Running a default postgres container with a additional database list specified:
 ```